 - There are no benefits from IUU fishing to anyone other than a small group of free riders who are taking advantage of lax rules and the immensity of the global Ocean to secure short term profit at a huge, environmental, social and economic cost.

 - IUU fishing steals food from the plates of coastal communities and small- scale fishers.
-It wrecks ecosystems and habitats because illegal fishers can use destructive gear and ignore catch limits with little thought for the ecological impacts of their activities.
+It wrecks ecosystems and habitats because illegal fishers can use destructive gear or ignore catch limits with little thought for the ecological impacts of their activities.

 - Illegal and unreported fishing results in global losses of as much as US$23.5 billion per year (Agnew et al. 2009, Estimating the Worldwide Extent of Illegal Fishing).
 Those losses are unlikely to have been reduced in the years that have followed.